davidjerome351-del/Gcash/README.md

 current progess in the way:
 >implementing better responsiveness for mobile
 >fixing dom-manipulation error that occasionally shows in console().
 >website being flagged as dangerous by other browsers
+>documentation pictures and updates that are required for the completion, turnover, of the project.

 **Authors:** Jerome David, Airon Gabrielle Urbano, Kyla Quite